pulc/pulc.github.io/aboutme.md

 ##  Food

-It's trendy nowadays to talk about food everywhere and share your creations.
+It's trendy nowadays to talk about food everywhere and share one's creations.
 I don't care about food and eat pretty much everything.

 ##  Miscellaneous

 I ate 31 dumplings once.
 I think it's the biggest accomplishment of my life so far.

 Since 2009, I am studying at an online [Hogwarts](https://www.hogwarts.cz) school.
 I am not a very proud Hufflepuff.
-Used to be a perfect.
+Used to be a prefect.
 Due to my sloppiness, however, I have never finished my OWLs.

 I am a big Survivor fan.
 I definitely spent too much time on Reddit.

 I am learning Russian.
-Hit me up if you want a language exchange.
+Hit me up if you want a language exchange!

 I run a marathon under 3:30.
 I can give you some tips.